Kevin Fiala: International play

 Fiala played in the Ivan Hlinka Memorial Tournament in 2012 and 2013 as a member of the Swiss U18 national team.
 He also skated for his country at the 2014 World Junior Ice Hockey Championships, where he was lauded as one of the key players on the Swiss roster.
 In five WJC games, he recorded one goal and four assists, as Switzerland was eliminated by Canada in the quarter-finals.
 In May 2014, Fiala represented Switzerland at the 2014 IIHF World Championship in Belarus, registering two assists in seven games.
 Fiala was the third player in history to play in the under-18, World Junior, and World Championship in the same year (the first two were Andrei Kostitsyn and Vadim Karaga, both with Belarus in 2003).

 Fiala also participated at the 2018 IIHF World Championship, where the Swiss won silver.
 In the final against Sweden Fiala had a chance to clinch the gold in overtime but his shot went too low.
 After losing the shootout the Swiss had to settle for silver.
 He represented Switzerland at the 2024 IIHF World Championship and won a silver medal.

+On 15 June 2025, Fiala was selected for the Swiss 2026 Winter Olympics ice hockey team.

+In 2026, during the third period of Team Switzerland's game against Team Canada on 13 February, Fiala and Canada's Tom Wilson collided near the boards.
+Fiala fell to the ice, was unable to skate off under his own power, and was stretchered off.
+On 14 February, it was announced Fiala had undergone surgery and would miss the remainder of the Olympics.

 Personal life

 Fiala is a native of St. Gallen, Switzerland, although both his parents are Czech.
 His father, Jan, played professional hockey in the Swiss lower leagues.
 After retiring Jan turned to coaching, and was one of Fiala's first coaches.
-Fiala is a polyglot and speaks five languages: Czech, English, French, German, and Swedish.
+Fiala is a polyglot who speaks five languages: Czech, English, French, German, and Swedish.